Santa Cruz Operation: Everest

 Although parts of the Unix kernel were rewritten during the Everest project, it is still fundamentally the nearly ten-year-old System V Release 3.2 kernel and as such has some limitations, such as not being multithreaded.
 This lack of native threads support would prove a challenge in years to come when certain kinds of modern system software needed to run on the platform.
 OpenServer 5 was compatible with around 8,000 business applications, and it was partly a desire to maintain compatibility with existing applications that prevented SCO from making more drastic changes to the operating system.
 Overall on a technical evaluation, PC Magazine found OpenServer 5 to be good but not quite as good as Novell's UnixWare 2 product.
 One Unix OEM told PC Week that OpenServer 5 was "a good product, but it's not a revolutionary product; it's an evolutionary product.
 It doesn't quite do the enterprise stuff people are looking for."

 One project which sought to improve OpenServer's technology base was code-named "MK2".
 Its origins date to 1992 with an agreement between SCO and the French company Chorus Systèmes SA for cooperative work on the Chorus microkernel technology in the context of combining OpenServer with a microkernel for use in real-time processing environments in telecommunications and other areas.
 The first result of this, a dual-functionality product called Chorus/Fusion for SCO Open Systems Software, was released in 1994.
 By 1995, SCO had set up a business unit for the MK2 venture and was spending considerable amounts of engineering resources on what was now a reimplementation of OpenServer to run on top of the Chorus microkernel, in what was going to be called the SCO Telecommunications OS Platform.
-A primary customer for this work was the Private Communications Systems unit within Siemens AG.
+A primary customer for this work was the Private Communications Systems unit within Siemens.
 Later in 1995 the MK2 project had to adjust for SCO's acquisition of UnixWare technology from Novell, and the goal became to run merged OpenServer/UnixWare code on top of Chorus.
 However, by early 1997, relations had broken down between SCO, Chorus, and the customer, and the MK2 project was scrapped without having achieved fruition.

 Through several changes of corporate ownership, SCO OpenServer 5 would remain a supported product into the 2020s.